pan100/php-moodserver/WORKLOG.md

 -Worked with templates and renamed routes for the templates to reference easier -set min and max range of graph from -50 to 50
 -added medicines to Accordion
+-added some icons to use in the report

 24.03.2012